y3sar/passoff/README.md

 	- [ ] password changing
 	- [x] unifying all passwords under one private key (involves changing all the passwords);
 - [ ] Implement the CLI
+- [ ] Solve repeating uppercase letters
+another postfix can be added to the privatekey that suggests how many characters will be taken from the password hash and how many from the base64 encoding.

+- [ ] Solve repeating lowercase letters
+- [ ] Solve repeating letters

 * If private-key.json exist
 	$ passoff twitch